 “There is a known risk in solid organ transplantation that the transplanted organ may have to be removed should a complication arise.
 The medical team took all necessary precautions and measures to ensure the safety of our patient.”

-When doctors at Cleveland Clinic successfully transplanted a uterus in an American woman suffering from infertility issues, it opened up a lot of possibilities for parenthood, especially for women whose uterus are not functioning as they should.
+Doctors at Cleveland Clinic successfully transplanted a uterus in an American woman suffering from infertility issues.
+However, it opened up a lot of possibilities for parenthood, especially for women whose uterus are not functioning as they should.

 Latest reports on this front, however, revealed that complications arose weeks after the surgery.

 “We are saddened to share that our patient, Lindsey, recently experienced a sudden complication that led to the removal of her transplanted uterus,” the Cleveland Clinic said in a statement.